-7. Environmental Context
+8. Environmental Context

-The Gulf of Carpentaria drainage division is the impacts of dam/irrigation development......
-The largest in Australia with a massive 24.4% of the elicitation of specific environmental values for any nation's water runoff.
-The Gilbert River catchment particular ecosystem requires ecological assessment has a mean annual discharge of 4,375,000 ML to identify the range of processes and species present per annum, of which only 0.81% is currently and their condition. ....
-Any development that allocated.
-A dam of 300,000 ML capacity with an involves a tradeoff between commercial values annual yield of 100,000 ML would require an annual and environmental values (i.e. development of an water take-off of around 200,000 ML per annum irrigation scheme) in the area should ensure that the full suite of values is accounted for and the true net (taking into account evaporation). benefits of the project proposal are understood".
+The Gulf of Carpentaria drainage division is the largest in Australia with a massive 24.4% of the nation's water runoff.
+The Gilbert River catchment has a mean annual discharge of 4,375,000 ML per annum, of which only 0.81% is currently allocated.
+A dam of 300,000 ML capacity with an annual yield of 100,000 ML would require an annual water take-off of around 200,000 ML per annum (taking into account evaporation).

-Rainfall records demonstrate that the Gilbert River experiences reliable annual rainfall whereas other The report does indicate that potential environmental rivers in the region may quite regularly miss out at issues are: least one year.
-The Gilbert River thus appears to impacts on downstream wetlands and impacts have some natural advantage over other catchments on the river and its aquatic communities in the region due possibly to its closer proximity impacts on the Gulf of Carpentaria fishing to the east coast and Gulf of Carpentaria rainfall industry. influences and possibly to the nature of the catchment in the Einasleigh Uplands.
-The report also identifies that:
+Rainfall records demonstrate that the Gilbert River experiences reliable annual rainfall whereas other rivers in the region may quite regularly miss out at least one year.
+The Gilbert River thus appears to have some natural advantage over other catchments in the region due possibly to its closer proximity to the east coast and Gulf of Carpentaria rainfall influences and possibly to the nature of the catchment in the Einasleigh Uplands.